WinDerek/iid-docs/README.md

 ## TODO

+- [ ] Adds the linux auth functionality (run an auth server as root)
 - [ ] Add the login basics (how to ssh with port)
 - [ ] Add installation guide of Anaconda
 - [ ] Add tutorial of `nohup` and `tmux`